 The breathing grew louder as the footsteps approached.
 A sudden urge tempted her to speak out, to greet the person nearby.
 But a little voice within warned her to remain silent.

-Five feet away a shadow appeared in the mist.
-Just barely she saw the outline of a man of average height and build.
+A shadow appeared in the mist.
+Just barely, she saw the outline of a man of average height and build.
 He wore a cape coat and a top hat.
 His right hand carried a walking stick.
 He looked as if he’d just stepped out of Victorian London.
 He tapped the walking stick on the ground before him while he moved forward with tentative steps.

 She blinked, certain her eyes were deceiving her, for the stranger’s attire was startlingly out of place.

 He stopped suddenly at the sound of laughter from a nearby cabin.
 His head turned her way, but she didn’t think he caught sight of her.
 Then he moved on.

 She stayed put, unable to follow him because of the dense fog.
 But she could not push the matter aside, so she listened intently for any sound of him.

 A car door clicked open.
 The door slammed shut.
 Then an engine chugged to life.
 Tires scrunched the gravel surface of Lake Bella Road, a lane that followed the water’s eastern edge.
 Judging by the sound, the vehicle moved painfully slow, its driver unable to see in the dense fog.
 Minutes took their time passing.
 Then the sound disappeared.

 She remained on the embankment, recalling the man’s image.
 Soon she became certain that her imagination had tricked her mind into seeing something different from what had actually been there.

 She glanced around for the cabin’s lights to draw her toward it, but the fog offered little but a hazy gloom.
 Undeterred, her gaze searched for familiar objects: the big pine tree by the southwest corner of the cabin or the brightly colored urn at the edge of the porch.